flipcamp/engagingstudents4/essays/johnson.md

 The head of the tune—four four-bar phrases in the form a a’ b b’ notated in Figure 1—leads to a brief solo followed by the return of the head and then an ornamented repetition.
 Lengthy piano and saxophone solos comprise the middle of the piece, and then the main tune returns at the end with a slow-motion climax with augmented rhythmic values.
 The tune itself begins with the bold solo entry of Coltrane’s reedy soprano, grabbing listeners right away with his signature staccato phrasing.
 The first bar’s lilting dotted rhythm opens up pitch space by ascending from scale degree one up to five and, with the second measure’s bouncy quarter–half (as performed), signals a light-hearted dance.
 The rest of the quartet enters in the polymetric third measure, pitting duples against triples, and the phrase settles back down to tonic at its end.
 The “b” phrase features pitches that circle around but avoid tonic and it finishes with a deliberate ascent from from submediant to tonic.
 Thus, with its mixture of a simple, memorable melodic idea (heard three times in the first minute of the piece), compelling cross-rhythms, and modal treatment of repetitive harmonies enveloped in a complex, improvisatory texture, this piece offers a number of ready entry points for student investigations while also affording several obstacles to be negotiated.
 It thus provides an ideal piece to engage students deeply.

-**Figure 1.** Head of “Afro Blue” (adapted from a popular [simplified lead sheet](http://www.guitarcats.com/images/JazzStandardCharts/AFRO%20BLUE-9.jpg) easily accessed online)
+**Figure 1.** Head of “Afro Blue” (adapted from a popular [simplified lead sheet](http://www.guitarcats.com/images/JazzStandardCharts/AFRO%20BLUE-9.jpg) easily accessed online).

 <img src="{{ site.baseurl }}/images/johnson01.png" alt="image" />